 The battens are applied over the panel seams to complete the look.
 These narrow strips of trim come in multiple widths and can be installed closer together for a denser pattern or further apart for a more open feel.
 Their thickness matches the panels for a seamless appearance.

-Cost of James Hardie Board and Batten Siding
+James Hardie Board and Batten Siding Cost in 2026

 How It Compares to Other Siding Options